Yash1309000/CHAT_BOT/README.md

 # CHAT_BOT
-This repo contains the project chatbot of hdfc bank HOW TO USE
+This repo contains the project chatbot of hdfc bank
+About: This project is done by taking concept of natural processing language in mind.
+HOW TO USE
 1. Open this folder in PyCharm.
 2. First run: train_model.py (creates model.pkl and vectorizer.pkl)